 Then I write down each of the interviewees’ names and dot points about what they bring to the article.

-I then spend some time working out how I’m going to link each of those case studies.
+Then I spend some time working out how I’m going to link each of those case studies.

 Below is an example of my plan for a 1400 word article I wrote for The Saturday Paper about the dangers of vaginal mesh implants.

-If you read the article, you'll see that I couldn't fit all the dot points in - one woman had had her mesh removed, but I just didn’t have the words to explore that part of the story as well.
+One woman had had her mesh removed, but I just didn’t have the words to explore that part of the story as well.

 If you read feature articles in magazines and newspapers you will see that lots of paragraphs will take a point from the previous one, and reference it in some way before moving on.